jesse-r-s-hines/wdio-obsidian-service-sample-plugin/README.md

 ```

 You can use `WDIO_MAX_INSTANCES` to increase the number of parallel Obsidian instances that will be launched during the tests.

+The tests are configured in [wdio.conf.mts](./wdio.conf.mts) which you can adjust as needed for your plugin.

 This sample also has unit tests set up.
 Use `npm run test:unit` and `npm run test:e2e` to run just the unit or end-to-end tests.